Volunteer at Circle of Care

 Volunteers are needed to provide support once a week between 8:30 to 4:30 to assist with a variety of office tasks: mailings, computer work, filing, putting together supply orders and welcome packages as well as a number of other administrative duties.
 This is a great opportunity for an individual looking to gain experience in administration or for newly retired individuals who want to keep busy and give back using their office skills.

-Volunteers are needed for 3-4 hours once a month between 11:00 am and 2:00 pm, to assist with the planning and execution of social programs for isolated older adults.
+Volunteers are needed for 3-4 hours between 11:00 am and 2:00 pm, to assist with the planning and execution of social programs for isolated older adults.
 These groups take place in the North York area, two are offered in English and one in Russian.
 If you are interested in working with older adults and enjoy getting together with other volunteers/clients on a social level, then this is a wonderful opportunity.

 Share your musical talents and put a smile on an older adult’s face.
 We are looking for musicians to give their time once a month at one of our many programs.